ashley3schultz/teafolio/README.md

 ## Application features
 ### Membership features
-* Member can signup and login with secure password
+* Member can sign up and login with secure password
 * Member can contribute teas
 * Member can make posts on any teas, then edit or delete those posts
 * Member and add and remove teas from their collection